ticuv/SignOMatic/README.md

 Load your NFT by Token ID, pick a sign, preview it, and download the high-resolution (2048x2048px) signed version, ready to show off!

 ![Sign-O-Matic Screenshot](placeholder-link-to-your-screenshot.png)
-*(Replace `placeholder-link-to-your-screenshot.png` with a direct link to an actual screenshot of the app)*

 ## ✨ Features